Quantum Computing Foundations: The Theory Behind QRL

 Basis transformations (\(U^\dagger\)) enable measurement in arbitrary bases

-With this foundation, you can now understand why QPL’s abstractions—QuantumRelation, QuantumQuestion, Perspective—match the physics of quantum mechanics better than gate-based frameworks.
+With this foundation, you can now understand why QRL’s abstractions—QuantumRelation, QuantumQuestion, Perspective—match the physics of quantum mechanics better than gate-based frameworks.

 Next: Read Stage Zero